yjhjaja/nd0821-c3-starter-code/model_card.md

 ## Evaluation Data

-The original data is first processed and then split into training and evaluation data with a test_size of 0.2.
+The original data is cleaned and then split into training and testing data with a test_size of 0.2.

 ## Metrics
 _Please include the metrics used and your model's performance on those metrics._